potoshk/potos-docs/docs/develop/build_chain.md

 ## Step 3.
 Build a 4-node private chain

-Run the following command in the `bcos` directory to generate a Universal BCOS chain of 4 nodes:
+Run the following command in the `bcos` directory to generate a FISCO BCOS chain of 4 nodes:

 ```bash
 bash build_chain.sh -l 127.0.0.1:4 -p 30300,20200